-The net proceeds of the sale of the bonds will be approximately US\$748,125,000 after deduction of underwriting discounts and commissions and before deduction of any expenses payable by us.
-We intend to use the net proceeds for the prepayment of bilateral debt owed to Paris Club creditor governments bearing an average interest of approximately 7% and having maturities of one year to four years.
+The net proceeds of the sale of the bonds will be approximately US\$504,035,000 after deduction of underwriting discounts and commissions and before deduction of any expenses payable by us.
+We intend to use the net proceeds for the prepayment of debt owed to Japeco bearing an average interest of approximately 5.33% and remaining maturities until 2019.
 See "Recent Developments - Public Sector Debt - External Debt".